Elia Kazan: 1930s: Stage career

 In 1932, after spending two years at the Yale University School of Drama, he moved to New York City to become a professional stage actor.
 He continued his professional studies at the Juilliard School where he studied singing with Lucia Dunham.
 His first opportunity came with a small group of actors engaged in presenting plays containing "social commentary".
 They were called the Group Theatre, which showcased many lesser known plays with deep social or political messages.
 After struggling to be accepted by them, he discovered his first strong sense of self in America within the "family of the Group Theatre, and more loosely in the radical social and cultural movements of the time", writes film author Joanna E. Rapf.

-In Kazan's autobiography, he writes of the "lasting impact on him of the Group", noting in particular, Lee Strasberg and Harold Clurman as "father figures", along with his close friendship with playwright Clifford Odets.
-Kazan, during an interview with Michel Ciment, describes the Group:
+In his autobiography, Kazan writes of the "lasting impact on him of the Group", noting in particular Lee Strasberg and Harold Clurman as "father figures", along with his close friendship with playwright Clifford Odets.
+During an interview with Michel Ciment, Kazan described the Group:

-Kazan, in his autobiography, also describes Strasberg as a vital leader of the group:
+Kazan also praised Strasberg as a vital leader of the Group:

 Kazan's first national success came as a New York theatrical director.
 Although initially he worked as an actor on stage, and told early in his acting career that he had no acting ability, he surprised many critics by becoming one of the Group's most capable actors.
-In 1935 he played the role of a strike-leading taxi driver in a drama by Clifford Odets, Waiting for Lefty, and his performance was called "dynamic", leading some to describe him as the "proletarian thunderbolt".
+In 1935 he played the role of a strike-leading taxi driver in a drama by Clifford Odets, Waiting for Lefty, and his performance was called "dynamic", leading some to label him the "proletarian thunderbolt".
 Among the themes that would run through all of his work were "personal alienation and an outrage over social injustice", writes film critic William Baer.
 Other critics have likewise noted his "strong commitment to the social and social psychological—rather than the purely political—implications of drama".